COVID-19 lab leak theory: Zoonosis

 An ancestor of SARS-CoV-2 likely acquired "generalist" binding to several different species through adaptive evolution in bats and an intermediate host species.
 Estimates based on genomic sequences and contact tracing have placed the origin point of SARS-CoV-2 in humans as between mid-October and mid-November 2019.
-Some scientists (such as Fauci above and CIRAD's Roger Frutos) have suggested slow, undetected circulation in a smaller number of humans before a threshold event (such as replication in a larger number of hosts in a larger city like Wuhan) could explain an undetected adaption period.
+Some scientists (such as National Institute of Allergy and Infectious Diseases's former director Anthony Fauci and CIRAD's Roger Frutos) have suggested slow, undetected circulation in a smaller number of humans before a threshold event (such as replication in a larger number of hosts in a larger city like Wuhan) could explain an undetected adaption period.

 The first known human infections from SARS‑CoV‑2 were discovered in Wuhan, China, in December 2019.
 Because many of the early infectees were workers at the Huanan Seafood Market, it was originally suggested that the virus might have originated from wild animals sold in the market, including civet cats, raccoon dogs, bats, or pangolins.
 Subsequent environmental analyses demonstrated the presence of SARS-CoV-2 in the market, with highest prevalence in areas of the market where animals known to be susceptible to SARS-CoV-2 infection were held.
 Early human cases clustered around the market, and included infections from two separate SARS-CoV-2 lineages.
 These two lineages demonstrated that the virus was actively infecting a population of animals in the market, and that sustained contact between those animals and humans had allowed for multiple viral transmissions into humans.
 All early cases of COVID-19 were later shown to be localized to the market and its immediate vicinity.

 While other wild animals susceptible to SARS-CoV-2 infection are known to have been sold at Huanan, no bats or pangolins were sold at the market.

 Wuhan Institute of Virology

-The Wuhan Institute of Virology and the Wuhan Center for Disease Control are located within miles of the original focal point of the pandemic, Wuhan's Huanan Seafood Wholesale Market, and this very proximity has made it easy for conspiracy theories to take root suggesting the laboratory must be the virus' origin.
+The Wuhan Institute of Virology is located within the same city as focal point of the pandemic, Wuhan's Huanan Seafood Wholesale Market, and this shared location has made it easy for conspiracy theories to take root asserting that the laboratory must be the virus' origin.
 However virology labs are often built near potential outbreak areas.
 Proponents of the lab leak theory typically omit to mention that most large Chinese cities have coronavirus research laboratories.
 Virus outbreaks tend to begin in rural areas, but are first noticed in large cities.
 Stephan Lewandowsky and colleagues write that the location of the Institute near the outbreak site is "literally a coincidence" and using that coincidence as a priori evidence for a lab leak typifies a kind of conjunction fallacy.
-Furthermore, they observe that is ironic lab leak proponents are keen to argue for the significance of proximity of laboratories to the outbreak, while ignoring the proximity of wet markets, which have long-been identified as potential origins for viral spillover events.
+Furthermore, they observe that it is ironic lab leak proponents are keen to argue for the significance of proximity of laboratories to the outbreak, while ignoring the proximity of wet markets, which have long-been identified as potential origins for viral spillover events.